Contents

 How can Vault12 Guard protect your Bitcoin Runes?

-Our latest technology release Vault12 Guard is a mobile app designed for ordinary people who are collectors, creators creating digital art and NFTs, and crypto enthusiasts buying cryptocurrency.
-Vault12 Guard is designed to make it as simple as possible to back up all of your Web3 assets and then assign a beneficiary who can receive those assets in the event of incapacitation or death of the owner.
+Our latest technology release Vault12 Guard is a mobile app designed for ordinary people who are collectors, Web3 creators, and crypto enthusiasts buying cryptocurrency.
+Vault12 Guard is designed to make it as simple as possible to back up all of your digital assets and then assign a beneficiary who can receive those assets in the event of incapacitation or death.

-With Vault12 Guard, it's very simple to back things up for your own recovery.
+With Vault12 Guard, it's very simple to back things up for your own wallet recovery.
 It's very simple to activate Inheritance.
 And it's very simple for your heirs to retrieve those assets when needed.
-Download the app from any of the app stores (iOS or Android), install it, create a digital vault, and then you can immediately start adding assets, which will be stored locally on your phone device for full, distributed, decentralized backup and inheritance.
+Download the app from any of the app stores (iOS or Android), install it, and create a digital vault.
+You can immediately start adding assets, which will be stored locally on your phone device for full, distributed, decentralized backup and inheritance.

 With Vault12 Guard, you can add and assign your own vault Heirs and Guardians.
 These are people that you know: they could be business partners, family members, or friends who will guard your vault.
 Your Guardians will grant access to your Web3 assets on the event of your passing.